How to Investigate Your Local Shelter and Why You Should

 Stick to the Facts:

 If you have a long standing feud with the shelter director or animal control officer, don’t get into old battles in your documentation.
 Stick to the facts.
-Even if he/she got an OUI, stole your wife or husband, was once arrested for shoplifting, or has a grudge against you for whatever reason, don’t bring that up to question someone's character.
+Even if he/she got an OUI, stole your spouse, was once arrested for shoplifting, or has a grudge against you for whatever reason, don’t bring that up.
 You don't want anyone to question your motives.
 Write out what’s been happening at the shelter in a chronological, clear and concise way.

 How to become "No Kill" and evaluate how your city or town is doing:

-I spoke with Nathan Winograd, founder of the "No Kill Revolution", he says any city or town, regardless of its size, its wealth, or its demographics can become "no kill".
-He told me success comes from dedicated volunteers and good leadership at the top, "You need a passionate director at the pound who doesn’t hide behind 'too many animals, not enough homes' and works to tap into the compassion of the community."
+I spoke with Nathan Winograd, founder of the "No Kill Revolution", he says any city or town, regardless of its size, its wealth, or its demographics can become "no kill."
+That means at least 95% of the animals are saved or returned to their owners.
+He told me success comes from dedicated volunteers and good leadership at the top, "You need a passionate director at the pound who doesn’t hide behind 'too many animals, not enough homes' and works to tap into the compassion of the community," he said.

 If you don't know what's going on in your local community, you should find out.
 Animals are counting on you.